arctype-co/onyx-mongo/README.md

 #### License

-Copyright © 2015 FIX ME
+Copyright © 2018 Arctype Corp.

 Distributed under the Eclipse Public License, the same as Clojure.